Wildlander-mod/wildlander-mod.github.io/6-MechanicsAnaylsis/Advanced-Combat-Mechanics.md

 About Magic/Elemental Resistances Values.
 - Magic Resistance protects against all magic damage including elemental magic such as fire, frost and Shock .
 - The effect of magic resistance is  multiplicative when combined with elemental resistance.
 Let's say you have 90% magic and fire resist.
 This will mean that you only receive (100%-90%) * (100%-90%)= (10% * 10%) = 1% fire damage, which is equal to 99% fire resistance.
-This also means that your effective resistences raises exponentialy as your resistance %'s become higher.
+This also means that your effective resistances raises exponential as your resistance %'s become higher.
 - Magic resistance protects you from Shouts, Fears and other none elemental spells E.g those in the illusion tree.
 - Unlike Vanilla, NPC's can have both elemental resistance and magic resistances.